New research suggests that eating a plant-rich diet helps protect against COVID-19

 - People with the highest quality diet were around 10% less likely to develop COVID-19 than those with the lowest quality diet, and 40% less likely to become severely ill.

-- This is the first longitudinal study of diet and COVID-19 and the first to show that a healthy diet decreases the risk of developing COVID-19.
+- This is the first longitudinal study of diet and COVID-19 and the first to show that a healthy diet is associated with a lower risk of developing COVID-19.

 - The scale of the study meant researchers were able to adjust for multiple confounding factors, like socioeconomic status and weight, which can be a challenge for smaller studies.